InspectorJelle/HandwritingRecognition/README.md

 - **loss** – A measure of the error between the model’s prediction and the true label, which the optimizer tries to minimize.

 ---

+## Experiments

+### What happens if I change the Filter from 32 to 64?
+The total and trainable params went up to **243,914**.
+The time it took to train the model was doubled.
+Both stopped after **Epoch 10/15** with very little improvement.

+### What happens if I don't have any Dropout?
+The model took two more Epochs to train but the Output results where practicaly identical.